opvia/product-challenge/README.md

 #### FAQS

+- Not sure about something?
+Please ask!
+Email `will@opvia.io` and cc `alberto@opvia.io`.
+- How should I communicate?
+Please over communicate.
+Please ask questions.
+- What are you looking for?
+Pretend this is a real challenge where the goal is to get feedback on the features specified.
-- Can I change the structure/content of the raw data? - yes feel free to, but don't feel obligated to (this is a product not an engineering challenge)
+- Can I change the structure/content of the raw data? - yes feel free to
 - Unsure whether to submit?
 Would you happily get on a call with a scientist and show them this?
 - Ran out of time?
 Make this clear in the readme, and write out what you would do next.
-- I have a question?
-Please ask!!
-Email `will@opvia.io` and cc `alberto@opvia.io`.
-- How should I communicate?
-Please over communicate.
-Please ask questions!
-- What are you looking for?
-Pretend this is a real challenge you were given.
-We want to see something that would be useful to show to a scientist to gather feedback.
-We don't care about the code – this is a product challenge to test your ability to start with a problem, not a design.